-Radial-head and -neck fractures are common and occur in about 30% of elbow fractures.
-The following modified Mason classification is frequently used to describe the fractures:
+Radial head and neck fractures are common and occur in about 30% of elbow fractures.
+The following modified Mason classification is frequently used to describe the fractures^{1,2}:

-- Mason Type I nondisplaced fractures (displacement < 2 mm); - Mason Type II displaced fractures > 2 mm; - Mason Type III comminuted fractures in which bone is broken, splintered or crushed into a number of pieces.
-Treatment includes excision, operative fixation and replacement arthroplasty; - Mason Type IV radial head fracture associated with elbow fracture/dislocation.8
+- Mason Type I nondisplaced fractures (displacement ≤ 2 mm); - Mason Type II displaced fractures > 2 mm; - Mason Type III comminuted fractures in which bone is broken, splintered or crushed into a number of pieces.
+Treatment includes excision, operative fixation and replacement arthroplasty; - Mason Type IV radial head fracture with associated elbow fracture/dislocation.

 Immediate orthopedic evaluation is necessary for any individual with an open fracture, neurovascular compromise, or fracture dislocation.
-Immediate reduction is critical in patients who present with a radial-head or -neck fracture and elbow dislocation.
-The longer the joint is allowed to remain dislocated, the more difficult the reduction and the greater the risk of avascular necrosis.
-8
+Immediate reduction is critical in patients who present with a radial head or neck fracture with elbow dislocation.
+The longer the joint is allowed to remain dislocated, the more difficult the reduction, and the greater the risk of avascular necrosis.2-4